DHI/terracotta/docs/get-started.rst

    $ conda env create -f environment.yml

-If you already have a Python 3.6 installation that you want to use, you can just run
+If you already have Python 3.7 (or above) installed, you can just run

 .. code-block:: bash